Many of us are eating too much, and not being active enough. That's why nearly two-thirds of the adult population in England is overweight or obese.

 How much are you eating?

 Most of us are eating and drinking more than we need, and we often think we are more active than we actually are, too.

-Foods and drinks that are high in fat or sugar contain lots of calories, and eating or drinking these often or in large amounts can make it easy to have more calories than you need.
+Foods and drinks that are high in fat or sugar can contain lots of calories, and eating or drinking these often or in large amounts can make it easy to have more calories than you need.

-It is likely that it’s not just one snack, meal or drink that you need to change: you are likely to be having more calories than you need across the whole day.
+It's probably not just one snack, meal or drink that you need to change: you are likely to be having more calories than you need across the whole day.